 endless three-dimensional space true?

-a rather simple geometric thought experiment, which everyone
+us consider a rather simple geometric thought experiment,

 Now keep in

 mind that we don't have to conceive of this sphere in terms of